Choose semester and course offering

 The course gives basic knowledge of Industrial Engineering and Management.
 A part of the course is dealing with methods and tools for calculation, accounting and financing in industrial companies.
 In addition to lectures and calculation exercises, it includes work with complex case studies and activities aiming at creating a better understanding of how accounting, calculation and market strategies are connected.
 Another part of the course focuses on the activities of the industrial company, and contains lectures and study visits.
 A third part focuses on sustainable business development and consists of lectures, study visits and written assignments.

-In additon, a number of themes, called "Complementary perspectives for I-students", are scheduled within the course.
-These give the opportunity to reflect on and practice various student and engineering skills that will be useful in future studies as well as in future projects and in professional practice.
+The course also provides the opportunity to reflect on and practice various engineering skills that will be useful in future studies as well as in future projects and professional practice.

 Intended learning outcomes